joebadua/BoggleSolver/README.md

 ...
 }
 ```
-The Boggle board is a 4x4 char array.
 Here, it goes through each row/column as a starting index for the function SearchForWord.

+Search for word does a lot of recursion.
 ```C++
 void SearchForWord(int row, int col, Dictionary dict, Dictionary wordsFound, char board[][4], int steps[][4], int numofsteps, string currPrefix, bool printBoard, ofstream& output)
 {